 The current list of Dialpad moments available are:

-- Action Item - an action assigned to someone in the meeting.
-Example: “I will send the information to you tomorrow”
+- Action Item - a single clearly defined task to be completed after the call/meeting, usually assigned to an individual or small group.
+Example: "I will send the information to you tomorrow"

-- Call Recording Notification - an agent states that the call is being recorded
+- Call Recording Notification - the agent notifies the customer that the call is being recorded

 - Negative Sentiment - the customer says something generally negative